Quuxplusone/hexx/WALKTHRU.md

 Kill the orc, or run around it.
 Collect the serpent key (7).
 Click the green button (7).
 The sign says, "NORTHWARD YOU MUST TRAVEL TO CAGE THE ARC".

+...At this point I gave up and hacked my way to the upper left-hand corner...

+Open the grated door with the serpent key.
+Kill the orc.
+(Collect a biscuit.)
+Ascend.
+(Collect a scroll of wizeye.)
+Open the wooden door.
+Open the dragon door.
+(The east door needs a ruby key.)
+Open the grated door to the west.
+Kill the death knight.
+(Collect a Chymera Blood, elf gloves, Phoenix Broth, bread.)
+In the alcove to the right of the dragon door is a well-hidden ruby key.
+Collect the ruby key.
+Go back out.
+Open the grated door with the ruby key.
+Kill the frogman, mage, minotaur, and roundhead.
+(Turn right.
+Open the wooden door with a common key.
+Open the next wooden door.
+Kill the knight.
+Collect Scream Slicer.)
+The sign says, "WITHIN THE DRAGON LIES THE POWER".
+Go to the left of the sign.
+Collect the night key (and a power potion).
+Go back out and west (beware the orientation-flipping trap!) and to the dragon door.
+Open the dragon door with the night key.
+There is an open wooden door at the end of this room.
+Kill the minotaur.
+(Collect a corn.)
+Ascend.
+Open the wooden door to your left.
+Collect the gold key.
+(And elven helm, and cheese.)
+Open the wooden door to your right with a common key.
+Kill the cyclops.
+Collect the night key.
+(And elven plate.)
+Open the grated door with the gold key.
+Kill the frogman.
+The sign in the middle of this area says, "THE DRAGON HEART AWAKES".
+(The door on the west side of the level requires a serpent key.)
+(The door upstairs requires a ruby key.)
+Go to the door on the east side of this level.
+Open the dragon door with the night key.
+Kill the demon.
+Collect the serpent key (and 10 arrows, a biscuit, blood boots, Phoenix Broth).
+Go out and across the level to the west door.
+Open the dragon door with the serpent key.
+Kill the demon.
+Collect the silver key (and an apple, dragon shield, moon elixir).
+Go to the dragon door in the middle of this level.
+Open the dragon door with the silver key.
+Kill the roundhead, orc, two minotaurs.
+Collect the ruby key (and Brainbiter, Orc's Vomit).
+Open the grated door with the ruby key.
+Kill the roundhead.
+Collect a Chymera Blood, a firestaff, 10 elf arrows, and a moon amulet.
+Collect Angrath's Heart!

+...There is no fast path to get back down.
+Have to pass the arc bolts AGAIN? ...